 From the arcade to the arena: Leidos joins forces with the world's fastest-growing sport

-The international gaming community is enormous, and esports is the world’s fastest growing sport.
+Esports is now the world’s fastest growing sport.
 Its audience grew from 134 million in 2012 to 335 million in 2017, and is projected to grow to nearly 600 million by 2020.
 Esports events have sold out the Staples Center in Los Angeles, Madison Square Garden in New York, Wembley Arena in London, and the Crow’s Nest in Beijing.
 Twitch, a live streaming site dominated by esports content, is the No. 31 website globally, one spot behind Netflix.
 ESPN has a dedicated esports news section on its website, and esports are being considered for future Olympic Games.

 Mostly concentrated in Asian markets, the esports industry is poised to expand rapidly in the United States.
 Esports already have a larger U.S. audience than the NHL, and will surpass MLB sometime in the next two years.
 The NBA in particular has embraced the opportunity to appeal to this market, and will debut its NBA 2K League on May 2.
 The league will feature 17 teams affiliated with NBA counterparts, including Wizards District Gaming (WDG), which will represent the Washington Wizards.
 Leidos is the official presenting sponsor for WDG for this inaugural season.

-Despite these impressive numbers, the involvement of a company like Leidos might seem unusual.
-To help make sense of this partnership, I spoke with Chris Green, head of branding at Leidos, who emphasized that the Leidos brand is big on disrupting industry stereotypes.
-The company has embraced opportunities to brand itself where others in the industry have never thought to look.
+The involvement of a company like Leidos might seem unusual according to Chris Green, head of branding at Leidos, but he emphasized that the Leidos brand is big on disrupting industry stereotypes.
+Leidos has embraced opportunities to brand itself where others in the industry have never thought to look.
 Green explained that as a brand, Leidos strives to challenge beliefs and assumptions about how we can most effectively differentiate and reach its target audience.

 Esports offer an ideal platform to reach an emerging, digitally minded generation.
 Green believes the WDG partnership will help make Leidos grow by making the company synonymous with cutting-edge technology.
 He said getting in at the ground level of a new sensation is important, especially one with the backing of a blue-chip league like the NBA.
 “This partnership will give our brand new energy,” he said.
 “It will help our audience associate our brand with disruptive new platforms and exciting technology.”
 Recently, the NBA 2K League announced partnerships with Dell, Intel, and the U.S. Navy.